 In a company with a corporate auditor, the corporate auditor audits the execution of the directors' duties, including preparation of financial statements.
-To ensure the independence of the corporate auditor, its term of office must continue until the conclusion of the annual shareholders' meeting for the last fiscal year, which ends within four years from the time of its election (in a closed company, the term of office may be extended until the conclusion of the annual shareholders' meeting for the last fiscal year, which ends within 10 years from the time of its election).
+To ensure the independence of the corporate auditor, its term of office must continue until the conclusion of the annual shareholders' meeting for the last fiscal year, which ends within four years of the time of its election (in a closed company, the term of office may be extended until the conclusion of the annual shareholders' meeting for the last fiscal year, which ends within 10 years of the time of its election).
 On the other hand, a company with committees does not have a corporate auditor.
-Instead, the audit committee, which consists of directors whose terms of office are one year (maximum), audits the execution of directors' duties, including preparation of financial statements (see Section II, supra).
-Similarly, in a company with an audit committee, which consists of directors whose terms of office are two years (maximum), the audit committee is responsible under the Reform Act for auditing the execution of directors' duties, including preparation of financial statements.
+Instead, the audit committee, which consists of directors whose terms of office are one year (maximum), audits the execution of directors' duties, including preparation of financial statements (see Section II).
+Similarly, a company with an audit committee does not have a corporate auditor.
+In a company with an audit committee, which consists of directors whose terms of office are two years (maximum), the audit committee is responsible for auditing the execution of directors' duties, including preparation of financial statements.

 In addition, a 'large company' (i.e., a company with either stated capital in the balance sheet at the end of the most recent fiscal year of ¥500 million or more, or total liabilities as of the end of its most recent fiscal year of ¥20 billion or more) and a company with committees are required to have an accounting auditor, which must be either a certified public accountant or an audit firm.
-Accounting auditors' terms of office must continue until the conclusion of the annual shareholders' meeting for the last fiscal year, which ends within one year from the time of their election.
+An accounting auditor's terms of office must continue until the conclusion of the annual shareholders' meeting for the last fiscal year, which ends within one year of the time of their election.

-To ensure the independence of corporate auditors, under the Reform Act, a corporate auditor or a board of corporate auditors in a company with a corporate auditor, and an audit committee in a company with an audit committee, are given the power to determine the contents of proposals regarding the election and dismissal of accounting auditors to be submitted to a shareholders' meeting, while, in a company with committees, an audit committee has such power under the current Companies Act.
+To ensure the independence of corporate auditors, a corporate auditor or a board of corporate auditors in a company with a corporate auditor, an audit committee in a company with committees, and an audit committee in a company with an audit committee, are given the power to determine the contents of proposals regarding the election and dismissal of accounting auditors to be submitted to a shareholders' meeting.